Light Painting With Waypoints Litchi Utilities Logo

 A rotated mission displayed in Litchi

-Use the Litchi Mission Rotator to rotate the mission contained in this CSV file around the X-axis (Longitude-axis).
-Save the result in another CSV file.
+Use the Litchi Mission Rotator to rotate the mission around the X-axis (Longitude-axis) into the vertical plane.
+Save the result as a new Litchi CSV file.

 Import the rotated mission into Litchi.
 This new mission will initially look like all waypoints are in a straight horizontal line.
 That is to be expected because the entire flight has been rotated into the X-Z plane.
 Use Litchi's "Rotate", "Translate", and "Scale" functions to orient the mission into its final, desired location.